akuhren/selective_gp/README.md

 [![1D regression](https://github.com/akuhren/selective_gp/blob/master/img/reg_1d.gif "1D regression")](https://github.com/akuhren/selective_gp/blob/master/img/reg_1d.gif "1D regression")

 This is achieved by expanding the hierarchical model with a point process prior over inducing inputs that favours smaller sets of points.
 To accomodate this expansion, we also introduce a variational point process that assigns probabilities to individual points.
-The KL divergence between these two point processes is closed-form computable, and so the new expected likelihood can be optimised straightforwardly through score function estimatinon.
+The KL divergence between these two point processes is closed-form computable, and so the new expected likelihood can be optimised straightforwardly through score function estimation.

 The new model is agnostic to number of input/output dimensions and is readily applicable for regression, classification, latent variable modelling, and even deep Gaussian processes: